 - Lion Home for a huge range of floor lamps for every room in your home

 When you need task lighting – integrated lights look chic.
 You can install LED strip lights under counter units to upscale your kitchen.
 Basically the rule is the brighter a work space – like a kitchen, bathroom or home office, the more expensive it will look.
 The more moody and inviting a social area is (like living rooms, dining rooms or bedrooms) the more expensive that will look.

 In your bedroom or living space – wall lights will be a game changer in your design.
 You don’t have to drill holes in your walls either to install them.
 You can get inexpensive cool clip-on lights that plug in and then brighten up the darkest corner of your home.
 I’ve used two either side of my bed in my bedroom – if you want to take a look.
 They are the Renarp ones from Ikea – and they were cheap as chips at £24 each.

-What do you think of these 5 design ideas to give your home a luxe look?
+What do you think of these 5 design ideas To Get a luxury Look for less?

 LOVED THIS POST?
 THEN CLICK HERE!

 *This is a collaborative post but all thoughts are my own